lspestrip/strip_recipes/README.rst

     Sbs OFF;
     RecordStop ;

-It is possible to record additional comments in the file.
-A smart way to do this is to include the source code of the Python file used to generate the program in the recipe
+It is possible to record additional comments in the file, using the keyword `comment_lines` when calling `RecipeFile.write_to_file`.
+The parameter accepts a list of strings: each one will be saved at the beginning of the recipe file, prepended by an hash character (`#`).

-itself:
+It is easy to embed the source code of the Python file used to generate the program in the recipe itself using the keyword `source_script`:

 .. code-block:: python